onzfonz/comp227/src/content/4/en/part4a.md

 logger.info(`Server running on port ${config.PORT}`)
 ```

+#### controllers/tasks.js

 The route handlers have also been moved into a dedicated module.
-The event handlers of routes are commonly referred to as **controllers**, and for this reason we have created a new *controllers* directory.
+The event handlers of routes are commonly referred to as **controllers**, and for this reason, we have created a new *controllers* directory.
 All of the routes related to tasks are now in the *tasks.js* module under the *controllers* directory.

 The contents of the *tasks.js* module are the following: